 Information learned from the innovation project will be disseminated to stakeholders throughout the county, and at regional and statewide meetings.
 This project is a high-priority for the Board of Supervisors, so HOME will provide periodic reports to the BOS to share information and report successes of the program.
 Similarly, the Behavioral Health Board will receive periodic reports on the outcomes of HOME, as well as obtain ongoing input into improving service, to ensure that a continuous quality improvement process is in place.
 In addition, the Behavioral Health Director will share lessons learned from this project with the Small Counties sub-group of the California Behavioral Health Directors Association.
-The learnings from this project should be highly relevant to other rural counties struggling with a persistent population of homeless people who are difficult to engage in services and housing.
-Ongoing data and evaluation activities will help us to learn how to refine services and identify the most effective strategies for different populations of people who are homeless.
+The learnings from this project should be highly relevant to other rural counties struggling with a persistent population of homeless people who are difficult to engage in services and identify the most effective strategies for different populations of people who are homeless.
 Similarly, evaluation of the role of each HOME member will help to identify the needs of the team and the homeless, to ensure that staffing levels meet the needs of the individuals being served.